 - pacemaker and defibrillator implantation and follow-up

-- cardiac resynchronisation therapy (CRT)
+- cardiac resynchronisation therapy (CRT).

 His clinical research interests include arrhythmias in patients with advanced heart disease, including heart failure and post-transplantation.
 His MD(res) doctoral thesis, awarded in 2013, examined the role of catheter ablation to treat persistent atrial fibrillation in patients with heart failure.

-He regularly teaches cardiology trainees, electrophysiology fellows and cardiac physiologists, and runs simulator-based training at Harefield.
+Dr Jones regularly teaches cardiology trainees, electrophysiology fellows and cardiac physiologists, and runs simulator-based training at Harefield.

-He is clinical lead for the catheter laboratory emergencies training programme, using the CRRISiS® (Clinical Risk Reduction in Simulated Settings) model developed with Harefield Hospital’s STaR centre in order to improve patient safety and quality of care.
+He is the clinical lead for the catheter laboratory emergencies training programme, using the CRRISiS® (Clinical Risk Reduction in Simulated Settings) model developed with Harefield Hospital’s STaR centre in order to improve patient safety and quality of care.